pirl/pirl-docs/src/migrate/in_brief.md

 #### Can I get my coins back if I stake or create a validator ?
 > Yes you can unlock them when you want, you will have to wait the cooldown period to get it credited in your wallet, actual waiting period is 28 days.

+### How to delete all the old Pirl services on masternodes ?
+> BE SURE TO NOT HAVE PIRL KEYS PRESENT

+> ``` service pirl stop && service marlin stop && rm -rf /root/.pirl && rm -rf /root/.marlin && systemctl disable pirl && systemctl disable marlin ```